ataylor89/assembly/printf/README.md

 Kernel mode | A privileged mode in which the operating system runs User mode | An unprivileged mode in which a user program runs mov | The move instruction.
-It moves a value into a register. adr | The address instruction.
-It moves an address into a register. svc | Supervisor call (or syscall).
+It moves a value into a register. adr | Loads a PC-relative address into a register (the offset of the address relative to the program counter) svc | Supervisor call (or syscall).
 A system call is an operating system procedure, like write or exit. str | Store data from a register into memory ldr | Load data from memory into a register